Thursday, December 3, 2015

 Jeep Wrangler Noises!

-"Did you hear that?"
-My mom asked me while we were out cruising in my Jeep Wrangler.
-I had just installed my new rear bumper.
-I told her it was my d-rings (shackles) clanging on my rear bumper.
-Ever since she pointed it out I constantly heard the clanging noise, especially when I would bounce over the speed bumps in my neighborhood.
-It drove me nuts.
+“Did you hear that?”
+My mom asked me as we cruised down the street in my Jeep Wrangler.
+I had just installed a new rear bumper, and at first, I couldn’t pinpoint the noise she was referring to.
+It turns out it was the d-rings (shackles) clanging against the rear bumper.
+Once she pointed it out, I started hearing it everywhere—especially when bouncing over speed bumps in my neighborhood.
+And let me tell you, that clanging noise drove me nuts!

 D-Ring Daystar Isolator Kit Collage